UPDATE: Obtaining Medicaid care in 2020 will require applicants to meet most of the same requirements and undergo the same process described below.

 What is Medicaid, exactly?
-Illinois Medicaid is a medical assistance program that provides health insurance to more than 3 million patients annually.
-The enrollment rates for Medicaid in IL have gone up by 18 percent since 2013.
+Illinois Medicaid is a medical assistance program that provides health insurance to millions of residents on an annual basis.
 Thanks to Medicaid, low-income individuals and families get the medical care they need in order to live and thrive healthily.

 The United States federal government established Medicaid in 1965.
 Medicaid is a federal program, but each state is free to design its own Medicaid system to serve its citizens more effectively.
 Though each must comply with federal regulations, the individual Medicaid programs are run by the states.
 The federal government does not control individual healthcare programs.
 The programs must meet certain minimum requirements, but Medicaid coverage is different from state to state.

 For instance, Medicaid in Illinois does not cover some services that are covered in other states.
 However, some information about Medicaid is common to every program.
 The costs to beneficiaries may be different; some Medicaid beneficiaries in Illinois may pay monthly premiums while other beneficiaries will qualify for coverage at no cost because of their low incomes.